-The general public is not equipped to address concerns involving racial injustices and socioeconomic policies.
-Available research from the Data & Society: Research Institute has shown that much of the myths that surround systemic-racism have been unjustifiably propagated by Far-Right media and its online political subgroups.
-These Far-Right media groups work to minimize the historic and ongoing systemic issues of race and inequality in keeping with their conservative… Read More Systemic Racism: Myths of Racial Inequality
+The general public is not equipped to address issues involving racial injustices and socioeconomic policies.
+Available research from the Data & Society: Research Institute has shown that much of the myths surrounding systemic-racism have been unjustifiably propagated by Far-Right media and its online political subgroups.
+These Far-Right media groups work to minimize the historic and… Read More Fact-Finding on Systemic Racism

 Of the various popular schools of thought that survived ancient China.
 Mohism is probably the least understood or covered in historical references.
 Mohism or (Moism), is a 5th century school of philosophy founded by the ancient Chinese politician Mozi (original Mo Di) (470? – 391?
 BCE).
 The philosophy was birthed sometime during the Liu-Song dynasty… Read More Ancient Chinese Schools of Thought | Mohism

 The Delphi murders refers to a homicide cold-case which involved two young teenagers Abigail Williams and Liberty German.
 In February, 2017 both girls were kidnapped and murdered while playing near the Monon High Bridge trail in Delphi, Indiana.
 The case grew in popularity after a video surfaced of a suspicious unidentified male walking towards them.… Read More The Delphi Murders